-The Corporation is conducting staged exploration on the Claims.
-The preliminary exploration utilized a helicopter borne time domain EM geophysical VTEM35 survey flown by Geotech.
-Geotech's time-domain EM system utilizes modern advances in digital electronics and signal processing.
-The VTEM35 system has the highest signal to noise ratio of any airborne EM system resulting in the deepest possible depth of investigation.
+In 2010, preliminary exploration work utilized a helicopter-borne time-domain EM geophysical VTEM35 survey flown by Geotech Ltd. The VTEM35 EM system utilizes modern advances in digital electronics and signal processing and has the highest signal to noise ratio of any airborne EM system resulting in a deeper depth of investigation.